Don’t have smoke or CO alarms in your house? Not sure if they work? Give us a call, we can help, for free!

 What’s Carbon Monoxide, and Do I Need and Alarm for that, too?

-Carbon monoxide (CO) is an odorless, invisible gas that all combustion gives off– your fuel-burning heating or cooking appliances, propane dryers, wood stoves, and any type of combustion engine you have (like a generator) all emit carbon monoxide.
+Carbon monoxide (CO) is an odorless, invisible gas that all combustion gives off– your fuel-burning heating or cooking appliances, propane dryers, wood stoves, and any type of combustion engine you have (a generator, for example) all emit carbon monoxide.
 Normally, CO is vented outside, where it harmlessly dissipates in the air.
 But if it builds up in your home for some reason, the results can be deadly.
 In high enough concentrations, CO will incapacitate and kill.
-An alarm is usually your only indication that CO is present.
-It is critical that you have CO alarms!
+An alarm is usually your only indication that CO is present until you start to experience symptoms of CO poisoning.
+It is critical that every home have CO alarms!

 How Many Do I Need, and Where Do I Put Them?